 - -p 80:80 – Tells Docker to pass connections from your server’s HTTP port to the containers internal port 80.

 - -v “$PWD/html”:/var/www/html – Sets the WordPress files accessible from outside the container.
 The volume files will remain even if the container was removed.

 - -d – Makes the container run on background

 - wordpress – Tells Docker what to install.
 Uses the package downloaded earlier with the docker pull wordpress -command.

-Run the command below while replacing the <password> and <server public IP> as appropriate to your cloud server.
+Run the command below while replacing the <password> as you did for the MariaDB container.

 Then open your server’s domain name or IP address in a web browser to test the installation.
-You should be redirected to the initial WordPress setup page at http://<domain>/wp-admin/install.php.
+You should be redirected to the initial WordPress setup page at http://<public IP>/wp-admin/install.php.
 Go through the setup wizard and you are done.

-If you get an error linking your server’s public IP address to the WordPress container’s internal address, remove the problematic container using the following command:
+If you get an error linking your server’s public IP address to the WordPress container’s internal address, remove the failed container using the following command:

 docker rm wordpress